-In this article, we gonna answer the most frequents questions about using orchid fertilizer on roses and other plants.
-While we will drow the general guidelines for doing so.
-We gonna give more focus to specific plants like gardenias, African violets, and succulents as those are usually the most plants people want to know the effect of orchid’s fertilizer application on them.
+In this article, we gonna answer the most frequent questions about using orchid fertilizer on roses and other plants.
+While we will draw the general guidelines for doing so.
+We gonna give more focus to specific plants like gardenias, African violets, and succulents as those are usually the plants people want to know the effect of orchid fertilizer application on them.

 But before diving deep we will put it as simple as that: Is orchid food good for roses and other plants?
 Orchid food contains the basic N-P-K formula that most all purposes fertilizers have.
-But in ratios that more tolerated to orchid needs.
+But in ratios that are more tolerated to orchid needs.
 Those ratios are slightly different than what can be produced for a specific plant.
-Therefore such food can be used on other plants as long as the orchids food contents understood.
-And then applied the right amount according to the specific plant needs. let’s see what most orchid foods contains and what other roses and plants need.
-And what you should do.
+Therefore such food can be used on other plants as long as the orchids’ food contents are understood.
+And then applied the right amount according to the specific plant’s needs.
+Before discusssing orchid fertlizer contents, bellow is a quick list of the most common plants that can be fertlized by orchid fertilizer.

 Orchids food ingredients

-If you checked the orchid fertilizer package you will notice the producer stated three numbers like that 30-10-10 or 20-20-20 or other ratios but the same formate in almost every orchid food package.
+If you checked the orchid fertilizer package you will notice the producer stated three numbers like that 30-10-10 or 20-20-20 or other ratios but the same format in almost every orchid food package.

-So, what those numbers represent?!
+So, what do those numbers represent?!
 Those numbers represent the food’s N-P-K contents respectively.

 K: The amount of Potassium exists in the orchid fertilizer.
 Potassium increase the plant’s diseases, drought, cold and heat tolerance, and resistance.

 Whatever the N-P-K ratio is.
-It will not make 100% of the orchid’s food contents.
+It will not make 100% of the orchid’s food content.
 For example, fertilizer with 30-10-10 will make 50% of the overall food’s content.

 So, what is the other 50%?
 The other food’s proportion usually contains micronutrients like Calcium, Magnesium, Iron, Manganese, Zinc, Copper, Boron, and Molybdenum.